Gustav Wentzel: Biography

 They returned to Norway and settled in an outlying neighbourhood of Christiania.
-Later, they moved to Asker, where they became close friends of Hulda and Arne Garborg.
+Later, they moved to Asker Municipality, where they became close friends of Hulda and Arne Garborg.
 In 1901, a financial windfall enabled them and their two young children to travel to Italy, but a planned stay in Paris did not come to fruition.
-Upon their return in 1902, they settled in Vågå.
+Upon their return in 1902, they settled in Vågå Municipality.
 The following year, he sent eighty-five works to an art auction, but twelve were never sold and the others were bought cheaply, which plunged him into doubts about his chosen profession.

 Despite this failure, and his continued depression, he was awarded the Order of St. Olav in 1908.
 At home, however, things went less well.
 That same year, Kitty took their youngest son with her to the United States, where she worked as a governess.
 By 1910, their marriage was apparently one in name only and he began teaching at a painting school operated by Harriet Backer.
 She helped him receive a grant that enabled him to spend those difficult times in Munich.
 He returned to Norway in 1913.
-By that time, his family was living in Lom.
+By that time, his family was living in Lom Municipality.
 He visited them often and opened his last studio near there, in 1919.

 Although he had to produce low-quality paintings in large quantities to pay his bills, he was generally happy there and well-respected by the locals.
 In 1927, he went to the hospital in Lillehammer for the treatment of an oral inflammation and died there, of pneumonia, shortly after.
 Kitty spent much of the rest of her life promoting his works and wrote a biography of him in 1956.
 Their homes in Lom have been preserved and are partly open to the public.
 In 1999, a major exhibit was held commemorating Wentzel and the architect Bjarne Tøien (1899–1963), who is also associated with Lom.